Why is it often easier to start a fitness program than maintain one?

 - Desire to improve one’s body’s appearance.

-But when we do start, we do not consider our present circumstances and body metrics.
+But we do not consider our present circumstances and body metrics when we start.
 For example –

 - Our present heart rate or pulse rate and how it changes after a 1-mile run.